rivalrockets/rivalrockets.github.com/_posts/2009-12-05-music-translated-to-asl-its-worth-your-time.md

 So, if you have even a passing interest in ASL and seeing some impressive performances, I recommend you take a look at Stephen’s collection on his <a href="http://www.youtube.com/user/CaptainValor" target="_blank">YouTube page</a>.

-And with that, I leave you with the song that got me here: Stephen’s excellent performance of Jonathan Coulton’s “Still Alive,” Enjoy.
+And with that, I leave you with the song that got me here: Stephen’s excellent performance of Jonathan Coulton’s "Still Alive," Enjoy.